ryanwakabayashi/Ovarian_Cancer/README.md

 * image_width - The image width in pixels.
 * image_height - The image height in pixels.
 * is_tma - True if the slide is a tissue microarray.
 Only available for the train set.

+Notes to look into:
+* Where should I add moving things to gpu?
+* Clean up output using tqdm_notebook - should i output over each epoch?
+* Bring in tensorboard and logging https://pytorch.org/tutorials/beginner/introyt/trainingyt.html#the-model
+* Where will I use optuna?
+* Is train (in trainer.py) the correct place for it?